 - Lead Independent Director.
 The independent members of the Board elect a lead independent director on an annual basis.
 The lead independent director has robust responsibilities and authorities as discussed below.
-Robert A. Eckert currently serves as our lead independent director. - Regular Executive Sessions of Independent Directors.
+Robert A. Eckert currently serves as our lead independent director.
+Mr. Eckert has been elected as the lead independent director each year since our May 2016 annual meeting of stockholders and was re-elected by our Board on March 7, 2023 to continue to serve as lead independent director subject to his re-election to the Board by our stockholders at our 2023 Annual Meeting of Stockholders, or Annual Meeting. - Regular Executive Sessions of Independent Directors.
 Our independent directors meet privately on a regular basis.
 Our lead independent director presides at such meetings. - Board Access to Management.
 We afford our directors ready access to our management.
-Key members of management attend Board and committee meetings to present information concerning various aspects of the Company, its operations, and results.
-The Corporate Responsibility and Compliance Committee, or Compliance Committee, members also have regular meetings in executive session with our Chief Compliance Officer and General Counsel, and the Audit Committee members have regular meetings in executive session with our internal and external auditors, our Chief Financial Officer and General Counsel, and separate meetings in executive session with our head of Corporate Audit. - Board Authority to Retain Outside Advisors.
-Our Board committees have the authority to retain outside advisors.
+Key members of management attend Board and committee meetings to present information concerning various aspects of the Company, its operations, and results, and have regular meetings in executive sessions with the Board and committees. - Board Authority to Retain Outside Advisors.
+Our Board and its committees have the authority to retain independent advisors and counsel.
 The Audit Committee has the sole authority to appoint, compensate, retain, and oversee the independent registered public accountants.
 The Compensation and Management Development Committee, or Compensation Committee, has the sole authority to appoint, compensate, retain, and oversee compensation advisors for senior management compensation review.
-The Governance and Nominating Committee, or Governance Committee, has the sole authority to appoint, retain, and replace search firms to identify director candidates and compensation advisors for our directors' compensation review. - Regular Board and Committee Evaluations.
-The Board and the Audit, Compensation, Compliance, and Governance Committees each have an annual evaluation process.
-We provide more information regarding the Board and committee evaluations on page 24.
+The Governance and Nominating Committee, or Governance Committee, has the sole authority to appoint, retain, and replace search firms to identify director candidates and compensation advisors for our directors' compensation review. - Independent Board Members on Key Standing Committees.
+The Board has four key standing committees: - Governance Committee;